 Whether you are building a street performance engine, a killer drag motor or a circle track powerplant, the valvetrain requires special attention if you are going to maximize reliability and performance.
 Most stock valvetrain components are only good up to about 5,500 rpm.
-Beyond that point, upgrades are necessary to handle the higher loads.
+Beyond that point, upgrades are necessary to handle the higher speeds and loads.

 Even though the camshaft turns at only half the speed of the crankshaft (one revolution of the cam for every two revolutions of the crank), engine speed reaches a point where the springs cannot pull the valves shut quickly enough to keep the lifters on the cam.
 Instead of following the lobes back down to the base circle, the lifters begin to kick off their lobes.
 And the steeper the profile of the lobes, the worse the problem becomes as rpms go up.

 When the springs cannot keep up with the cam, the lifters bang back down on the cam and bounce slightly, causing the valves to also bounce as they seat.
 In addition to increasing wear and the likelihood of fatigue failure, valve bounce also screws up airflow into and out of the combustion chamber and hurts high rpm performance.

 If engine speed continues to increase, the point is soon reached where the springs cannot close the valves fast enough before they start to open again.
 The valves begin to "float" (stay open), which allows compression to blow right past the open valves.
 The engine begins to misfire, and if the driver does not back off on the throttle he runs the risk of a valve kissing a piston goodbye.

 Lighter valves reduce the risk of valve bounce and float by reducing the mass of the valvetrain.
 For street engines, valves with smaller stems and thinner heads can reduce unwanted weight.
 For serious performance engines and customers who can afford the best, titanium valves are the only way to go.